 The detector recognises the components as they elute from the column and generates a chromatogram similar to that generated by gas chromatography.

-The temperature of the column can be altered, but not as a much as with a gas chromatograph, because the column is made of plastic, which melts at high temperatures.
+The temperature of the column can be altered, but not to the extent of a gas chromatograph, because the column is made of plastic, which melts at too high a temperature.